mspnp/container-apps-fabrikam-dronedelivery/README.md

    INGESTION_ID_PRINCIPAL_ID=$(az identity show -g rg-shipping-dronedelivery -n uid-ingestion --query principalId -o tsv)
    ```

+   > **Warning**
+   > As part of this initial migration, only Delivery and DroneScheduler services are making actual use of the Manage Identities to access their Azure KeyVault instances.

 1. Deploy the workload Azure Container Registry and Azure resources associated to them

    ```bash